neuroailab/whisker_model/README.md

-Codes for reproducing results in paper: https://arxiv.org/abs/1706.07555
+Codes for reproducing results in paper: https://arxiv.org/abs/1706.07555.
+This README will introduce about how to compile and run whisker model, how to generate dataset, and how to train deep neural networks mentioned in the paper.

 # Whisker model and dataset generating